 - Show citizens how to properly mark property to identify it.

-- Allow neighbors to get to know each other so that any out of place activity can be recognized, reported, and investigated.
+- Encourage neighbors to get to know each other so that any out of place activity can be recognized, reported, and investigated.

 - Develop a cohesive body of concerned citizens addressing issues concerning the entire community.